ur5us/insomnia.rest/content/blog/open-source-announcement.md

 ---

-Today, I'm happy to announce that the Insomnia desktop app is now open source software under the GPLv3 license!
+Today, I'm happy to announce that the Insomnia desktop app is now open source software under the MIT license!
 The source code is hosted on [GitHub](https://github.com/getinsomnia/insomnia) for your viewing pleasure.

 <!--more-->